schneidermc/psf-simulation-app/README.md

 2. Select the file PSF_simulation.mlappinstall.
 3. Click on 'Install'.
 4. Go to the tab 'Apps' and click on the app 'PSF simulation' (under 'My apps').

+### Without Matlab license
+You can still use the app as a standalone.
+For this, install Matlab runtime following the [instructions here](https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html).